afshinamighi/Courses/basecamp/readme.md

 ### Week02: Branching Programs.

 - **Concepts** : Boolean expressions and conditional statements, basics of string processing with simple input / output.
-- **Exercises**: Exercises from *Week01* will be extended with conditions and simple string processings.
-Students at this week can practice to prevent some invalid inputs from the user (first step in testing programs).
+- **Exercises**: A list of candidate exercises is proposed where students practice branching programs with input and outputs.
 New ideas can be added to the exercises.
 - **Status**:
 	- *Learning Path*: Proof of Concept, ready to experiment.
-	- *Exercises*: To do (Framework is Ready).
+	- *Exercises*: Proof of Concept, ready to experiment.
+More can be added.
 	- *Products*: To do.

 ### Week03: Iterative Programs.

 - **Concepts** : General concepts of loops (*while* and *for*) and more functions for strings: type conversions, length, replacing, splitting and joining.
-- **Exercises**: A list of candidate exercises is proposed where students practice simple linear programs with input and outputs.
+- **Exercises**: A list of candidate exercises is proposed where students practice simple programs with input and outputs, conditional statements and loops.
 - **Status**:
 	- *Learning Path*: Proof of Concept, ready to experiment.
 	- *Exercises*: Proof of Concept, ready to experiment.
 More can be added.